mike-holberger/BinaTrader/README.md

 API Keys are entered inside the App.Config file.
 Only one key-pair is required.

-Parameters such as interval percentages and wager amount can be adjusted in the Strategy_Phase1 class file: SETTINGS internal class.
+Parameters such as price intervals (percentages) and wager amount can be adjusted in the Strategy_Phase1 class file: SETTINGS internal class.